EverythingStays/EverythingStays/readme.md

 #### Do not re-invent the wheel

-The proposed solution is using the filesystem support of the NPM cli (and ied + pnpm is supported too).
+The proposed solution is using the scripts support of the NPM cli (and ied + pnpm is supported too).

-The only thing we have to change is our process, which is a difficult part but possible if we really care and engage ourselves in this.
+The only thing we have to change is our process, which is a difficult part but possible if we really care and engage ourselves in making it better.

 #### Immutable modules

-Today, the fate of a module is decided by NPM the company, and they are not afraid of deleting your module and letting someone else have it.
+Today, the fate of a module is decided by NPM the company and the package author.
+This is not good for you when you depend on them.

 Modules should not be deletable.
 Instead, a module should live on, for as long as people are seeding the module and using it.